 Regular acupuncture in combination with sports massage has shown to be highly beneficial to keep muscles and tendons resistant to injury and treat minor injuries when they do occur.
 Acupuncture can help your animals in all levels of fitness in training.

 I am proud to partner with fellow equestrian, Dr. Michelle Morges of Veterinary Oncology and Wellness and Red Bank Veterinary Hospital.
-She is available to perform equine acupuncture on Monday afternoons.
+She is available to perform acupuncture on Monday afternoons by appointment for your large animal whether they are a horse, donkey, llama, or cow.

 Dr. Morges received her veterinary degree from Colorado State University.
 She completed a rotating internship at VCA Veterinary Specialists of Northern Colorado and a specialty internship in oncology at North Carolina State University.
 Her medical oncology residency at Colorado State University was completed and she obtained board certification in 2014.
 More recently, she completed her training in Medical Acupuncture for Veterinarians (MAV) in April 2017.